-Key international and national conferences and events with the participation of UN-REDD includes a seminar on REDD+ Expectations and experiences, hosted by the Denmark Ministry of Foreign Affairs, 14 September 2011 and the CBD Africa Regional Consultation and Capacity Building Workshop on REDD+, 19-23 September 2011 The participation has resulted in an increased profile for the potential for multiple benefits from REDD+.
+Key international and national conferences and events, with the participation of UN-REDD included a seminar on REDD+ Expectations and experiences, hosted by the Danish Ministry of Foreign Affairs, 14 September 2011, the CBD Regional Consultations (see above), and several side events at the UNFCCC COP and Forest Day in Durban, in December 2011.
+This participation has resulted in an increased profile for the potential for multiple benefits from REDD+.
 Side events and presentations on the draft SEPC in particular have broadened the range of stakeholders inputting to their review.
 National scale multiple benefits workshops also contribute substantively to national REDD+ planning and strategy development, bringing stakeholders from different sectors and geographical scales together to consider the issues.